kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 54: April 24, 2020

+**Today's Progress**: Finished section 8.
+Worked on examples about writable and readable streams and how to use the pipe function to handle them.

+**Thoughts**: In May there is gonna be a challenge or a coding thing by Mayuko (youtuber) and I'm considering to partake in it but I don't want to commit to something I won't be able to keep up.
+Today I also started a writing course.
+I want to become better at writing in general and I've been writing scripts to possible future videos on my youtube videos.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/advanced-nodejs-pluralsight/commit/8a36bb686ff8437665e45201372b5f4640233485)

+---

 ### Day 53: April 23, 2020

 **Today's Progress**: Finished section 7 and worked on section 8, which is about working with streams.